 Currently grantmaking in animal advocacy, at Mobius.
 I was previously doing social movement and protest-related research at Social Change Lab, an EA-aligned research organisation I've founded.

 Previously, I completed the 2021 Charity Entrepreneurship Incubation Program.
-Before that, I was the Director & Strategy lead at Animal Rebellion + in the Strategy team at Extinction Rebellion UK, working on movement building for animal advocacy and climate change.
+Before that, I was in the Strategy team at Extinction Rebellion UK, working on movement building for animal advocacy and climate change.

 My blog (often EA related content)